TARAK0506/Playwright-Hackathon/README.md

 ### GiftCardPage.js
 - `navigateToGiftCards()` : Navigates to the gift card section of the IKEA site.

-- `selectGiftValue(value)` : Selects the specified gift card amount for purchase.
+- `chooseGiftCardAmount(value)` : Selects the specified gift card amount for purchase.

 ---